World Expo 2025 Guide: See the Future in Osaka

 • Travel agencies

-The e-tickets available online can be bought with your smartphone or computer.
+The e-tickets available online can be bought through your smartphone or computer by following these steps:

 • Register for your Expo ID